Greater Springfield, Queensland: History

-Greater Springfield was founded in 1993.
-The land was originally purchased for A$7.9 million and acquired in 1991 by Maha Sinnathamby and Bob Sharpless.
+The land for Greater Springfield was acquired in 1991 by Maha Sinnathamby and Bob Sharpless.
 Sinnathamby and Sharpless assembled a team and developed Greater Springfield masterplan based on interconnected pillars of health, education and information technology.

 The Local Government (Springfield Zoning) Act 1997 was gazetted in view of the long term nature of development being undertaken across Greater Springfield.
 This Act gave rise to a unique Planning Regime which provides certainty to the developer.
 The Structure Plan established a unique assessment process that ensures the intentions, provisions and understanding in and behind the Springfield Structure Plan are not to be overreached or changed through Local Planning Policies so to adversely affect the development entitlements conferred by the Structure Plan.
 All levels of Government recognise that the achievement of this goal is essential to ensure the certainty of the development rights.
 From Springfield City Group's (SCG’s) viewpoint such certainty is essential to the future proofing of the project.